 What is your advice for creating a more inclusive environment for women?
 What can companies do better?

 Companies should hire based on qualifications, skill set and whether they fit in culturally, instead of looking at traits like gender, race and ethnicity.
 Senior management needs to practice what they preach and embrace diversity fully.
-It’s not about a policy, it’s about a culture that needs to be created from the top down.Posted over 2 years ago
+It’s not about a policy, it’s about a culture that needs to be created from the top down.Posted almost 4 years ago